oluwakoladeejiwunmi/Simulation_of_Networks_Technologies_for_Disinfection_Robots/README.md

-# Simulation of Networks Technologies for Disinfection Robots
+# Simulation of Different Network Technologies for Disinfection Robots

 ## Project Overview
 This project presents a MATLAB-based simulation of a remote-controlled disinfection robot operating under different wireless network conditions.
 The objective is to analyze how network performance accuracy and stability of robot control.